 Where does the program meet?
 Burlingham House Visitor Center

-Please note: A visit to Weir Farm National Historic Site is primarily outdoors.
+Please note: A visit to Weir Farm National Historical Park is primarily outdoors.
 Please dress appropriately for the weather.
 There are no indoor facilities available for groups.
 The park is also federally protected public use area.
 Certain activities are prohibited-such as picking flowers, feeding wildlife, and walking or climbing on the stone walls.